Health Library

 If the fishhook is not near an eye, joint, bone, or deep muscle, and you are confident you can remove it, try these steps.

-2. Use ice or cold water for 2 to 3 minutes to numb the area.
+2. Use ice or cold water on the area for 2 to 3 minutes to numb the skin.

 3. If the barb of the fishhook has not entered the skin, pull the tip of the hook back out.